 In six simultaneous press conferences on four continents, astronomers lit up projection screens with an image that, for experts at least, is unmistakable: a dark circle surrounded by a ring of light and lopsided fiery blobs, clumps of matter heated to 100 million degrees and circling the black hole at close to the speed of light.

-Technically, this is a picture of the shadow of a black hole: specifically, a supermassive black hole—a 6.5-billion-solar-mass beast 55 million light years from Earth—at the center of the galaxy Messier 87.
+Technically, this is a picture of the shadow of a black hole: specifically, a supermassive black hole—a 6.5-billion-solar-mass beast—55 million light-years from Earth at the center of the galaxy Messier 87.
 Black holes trap everything that falls in, including light, which is why they are black.
-In a sense, they are fundamentally unseeable, one-way cosmic escape hatches leading to … well, that part is unclear.
+In a sense, they are fundamentally unseeable, one-way cosmic escape hatches leading to ... well, that part is unclear.
 But because of the way they warp spacetime, they impose a dark silhouette on the glowing, superheated matter that circles them.
-This is the barely imaginable scene the EHT captured during an observing run two years ago, and revealed to the world today.
+This is the barely imaginable scene the EHT captured during an observing run almost four years ago and revealed to the world two years later.

 That changed in the late 1990s, when astronomers around the world began building powerful high-frequency radio observatories on high ground in Hawaii, Mexico, Chile and the South Pole.
-Theoretical astrophysicists calculated that, in theory, uniting these telescopes using a technique called Very Long Baseline Interferometry would allow them to see the shadows of supermassive black holes that were sufficiently huge and close to Earth.
-The biggest prize has always been Sagittarius A*, the four-million solar-mass black hole at the center of the Milky Way.
+Theoretical astrophysicists calculated that, in theory, uniting these telescopes using a technique called very-long-baseline interferometry would allow them to see the shadows of supermassive black holes that were sufficiently huge and close to Earth.
+The biggest prize has always been Sagittarius A*, the four-million-solar-mass black hole at the Milky Way’s center.
 Sagittarius A* remains unseen—at least by the public.
-But M87, the only other known black hole within the EHT’s grasp, has now been captured.
+But M87, the only other known black hole within the EHT’s grasp, has been captured.

 Usually big scientific discoveries like this leak early, but this time the astronomers kept surprisingly tight control.
-France Córdova, the director of the National Science Foundation—which invested $28 million in the EHT over the years—saw the image for the first time at this morning’s press conference.
+France Córdova, director of the National Science Foundation—which has invested more than $28 million in the EHT over the years—saw the image for the first time at the press conference on the morning of April 10, 2019.
 It moved her to tears.

-The NSF and other funding institutions promised that today’s result would be “groundbreaking,” and it certainly was—the first direct evidence for the existence of event horizons, the defining feature of a black hole.
-But anyone hoping that this first image would chip away at Einstein’s iron-clad theory of general relativity came away disappointed: the black hole looks pretty much exactly like the century-old theory says it should.
+The NSF and other funding institutions promised that the EHT’s result would be “groundbreaking,” and it certainly was—the first direct evidence for the existence of event horizons, the defining feature of a black hole.
+But anyone hoping that this image would chip away at Einstein’s ironclad theory of general relativity came away disappointed: the black hole looks pretty much exactly like the century-old theory says it should.

-But this first picture is only a start.
-Since the 2017 observation, the EHT array has already grown in size and acuity, with a new telescope joining and another on the way, and with the installation of ever-more-powerful digital signal processing hardware at each site.
-As Sera Markoff, an astrophysicist with the University of Amsterdam, said at this morning’s press conference, in the future all sorts of other telescopes will join the EHT to observe M87, Sagittarius A* and other black holes simultaneously in many different bands of light—radio, x-ray, gamma ray, infrared and optical.
+But this photograph is only a start.
+Since the 2017 observation, the EHT array has already grown in size and acuity, with a new telescope joining and another on the way and with the installation of ever more powerful digital-signal-processing hardware at each site.
+As Sera Markoff, an astrophysicist at the University of Amsterdam, said at the press conference, in the future all kinds of new telescopes will join the EHT to observe M87, Sagittarius A* and other black holes simultaneously in many different bands of light—radio, x-ray, gamma ray, infrared and optical.

-It is also worth noting that in the two hours after the press conference, at least six scientific papers on the observation have appeared online.
+It’s also worth noting that in the two hours after the press conference, at least six scientific papers on the observation appeared online.
 They almost certainly contain clues and new questions that will take more time to process than a 24/7 news cycle can tolerate.
-For now, though, it is worth pausing for a moment to consider the strangeness of nature, and the remarkable fact that these sentient, tool-using bipeds on a small world in a backwater solar system somehow managed to turn their planet into a telescope and take a picture of an exit chute from the universe.
+For now, though, it’s worth pausing for a moment to consider the strangeness of nature and the remarkable fact that these sentient, tool-using bipeds on a small world in a backwater solar system somehow managed to turn their planet into a telescope and take a picture of an exit chute from the universe.